The most common talents that manifest are elemental and reactional: earth, water, air, fire, and lightning.

 Brook followed Linsan's gesture and then gasped herself.
 “What is he doing?”

 The stranger turned and their eyes met.
-He smiled broadly, his teeth shockingly white in the flames.
-Then he slammed his hands down across the street and a chord of music ignited the air around him.
+He smiled, his teeth shockingly white in the flames.
+Then he slammed his hands down across the strings and a chord of music ignited the air around him.
 It howled as it rushed toward them.

 Brook and Linsan dodged in separate directions.